mitya33/cfimp/README.md

 All data in Contentful is stored against locales, created by you in Contentful.
 This allows you to have multiple versions of each piece of data, for different locales.
 By default, cfimp will import/update data using the locale specified in the `locale` arg.

 However you can import/update multiple locales at once.
-To do so, specify the field as many times as you have locales, with each appended with a locale suffix.
+To do so, specify the field as many times as you have locales, with each additional one appended with a locale flag.

 So if your data was: